howtographql/howtographql/content/backend/graphql-scala/1-getting-started.md

 </Instruction>

-In the second class: `DBSchema`, we will put Database Schema configuration along helper functions like pupulating data.
+In the second class: `DBSchema`, we will put database schema configuration along with helper functions like populating data.

 <Instruction>